entrpn/serving-model-cards/image-captioning-dataflow/README.md

     gs://${BUCKET_ID}/$PREFIX/metadata.jsonl
     ```

+1. We'll be using a custom container to run our Dataflow job.
+Build and push the container.
+Make sure you set <project-id> to yours

+    ```bash
+    export PROJECT_ID=<project-id>
+    docker build . -t gcr.io/$PROJECT_ID/dataflow-captioning:latest
+    docker push gcr.io/$PROJECT_ID/dataflow-captioning:latest
+    ```

 1. Run the dataflow job.
 First, you'll need a service account with `Dataflow Admin`, `Dataflow Worker` and `Compute Network User`.
 You can either use the default service account or create a new service account.
 Furthermore, if you are on the default network that comes with your project, you can ommit `--subnetwork`.
 If you're using the default service account, you can ommit `--service_account_email`.
 In the following snippet, I'm using a custom service account and a VPC network.
-Make sure you set <project-id> to yours and if you're using the same `--temp_location`, create a bucket `$PROJECT_ID-bucket`.
+If you're using the same `--temp_location` as the command below, make sure to create a bucket `$PROJECT_ID-bucket`.

     This job uses a T4 GPU.

     ```bash
-    export PROJECT_ID=<project-id>
     python pipeline.py \
     --dataset-filename gs://$BUCKET_ID/$PREFIX/dataset.txt \
     --output-filename gs://$BUCKET_ID/$PREFIX/metadata.jsonl \